eliotjang/eliotjang.github.io/_posts/2020-04-12-fitbit-sdk-guides-glossary.md

 last_modified_at: 2020-04-12T21:20:00+09:00
 ---
+# Fitbit SDK Guides
+These resources will help you understand how to use each element of the Fitbit SDK.

+## Glossary
+If you want to understand some of the terminology used in the guides.

 ### App / Application
 An application which executes on a Fitbit device.
 The application is comprised of JavaScript (.js) or TypeScript (.ts) files for the <span style="color:blue">application logic</span>, SVG (.gui) files for the <span style="color:blue">structure</span>, and CSS (.css) files for the <span style="color:blue">presentation</span> layer.